Cancer Prevention Overview (PDQ®): Prevention - Health Professional Information [NCI]

 Estimates concerning the potential contribution of diet to the population burden of cancer have varied widely.
 In contrast to the epidemiologic evidence on cigarette smoking and cancer, evidence for the influence of dietary factors and cancer is uncertain.
 An assessment of the potential role of diet entails measuring the net contribution of diets, comprising factors that may protect against cancer and other factors that may increase cancer risk.
 Measuring an individual's usual diet and its direct relevance to cancer risk also poses challenges.

-An assessment of the overall evidence of diet in relation to cancer prevention published by the World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) was based on systematic reviews of the epidemiologic evidence.
+An assessment of the overall evidence of diet in relation to cancer prevention published by the World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) [14,15] was based on systematic reviews of the epidemiologic evidence.
 With respect to dietary factors that may protect against cancer, the greatest consistency was seen for fruits and nonstarchy vegetables.
 In the WCRF/AICR report, conclusions were reached that both fruits and nonstarchy vegetables were associated with "probable decreased risk" for cancers of the mouth, esophagus, and stomach.
 Fruits, but not nonstarchy vegetables, were also judged to be associated with "probable decreased risk" of lung cancer.
-Thus, even for the two dietary exposure classes that the current evidence suggests may have the greatest cancer prevention potential, the evidence was judged to be less than convincing and was applicable to only a few malignancies.
+Thus, even for the two classes of dietary exposure that the current evidence suggests may have the greatest cancer prevention potential, the evidence was judged to be less than convincing and was applicable to only a few malignancies.

 Examples in which the type of study design led to substantively different results further illustrate the complexities of the relationship between food and nutrient intake and human cancer risk.
 Observational epidemiologic studies (case-control and cohort studies) have suggested associations between diet and cancer development, but randomized trials of interventions provided little or no support.
 For example, on the basis of population-based epidemiologic data, high-fiber diets were recommended to prevent colon neoplasms.
 However, a randomized, controlled trial of supplemental wheat bran fiber did not reduce the risk of subsequent adenomatous polyps in individuals with previously resected polyps.
 Ecologic, cohort, and case-control studies found an association between fat and red meat intake and colon cancer risk, but a randomized, controlled trial of a low-fat diet in postmenopausal women showed no reduction in colon cancer.
 The low-fat diet did not affect all-cancer mortality, overall mortality, or cardiovascular disease.